SWITCH INDICATIONS

 Heavily pretreated patients may experience a response1,2

-- At primary analysis (n=94; median follow-up 11.9 months): ORR: 34% (95% CI: 25-45)1
+• At primary analysis (n=94; median follow-up 11.9 months): ORR: 34% (95% CI: 25-45)1

-- At primary analysis (n=94; median follow-up 11.9 months): mDOR: 5.8 months (95% CI: 4.2-7.6).
-31% of patients had a response duration of ≥6 months)1†
+• At primary analysis (n=94; median follow-up 11.9 months): mDOR: 5.8 months (95% CI: 4.2-7.6).
+31% of patients had a response duration of ≥6 months.1

 Median DOR: 5.8 months (95% CI: 4.2–8.5)

-- 41% of patients had a response duration of ≥6 months3†
+• 41% of patients had a response duration of ≥6 months3

-- 22% of patients had a response duration of ≥12 months3
+• 22% of patients had a response duration of ≥12 months3

 *Tumor response was assessed by BICR.
 Data cutoff: April 30, 2024.

-†Observed proportion of patients with duration of response beyond landmark time.
+Observed proportion of patients with duration of response beyond landmark time.

 Indication

-KRAZATI® (adagrasib) in combination with cetuximab is indicated for the treatment of adult patients with KRAS G12C-mutated locally advanced or metastatic colorectal cancer (CRC), as determined by an FDA-approved test, who have received prior treatment with fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy.
+KRAZATI in combination with cetuximab is indicated for the treatment of adult patients with KRAS G12C-mutated locally advanced or metastatic colorectal cancer (CRC), as determined by an FDA-approved test, who have received prior treatment with fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapy.

 References:

-- Yaeger R, Uboha NV, Klempner SJ, et al. Adagrasib + cetuximab for KRASG12C-mutated metastatic colorectal cancer: longer follow-up analysis from KRYSTAL-1.
+2. Yaeger R, Uboha NV, Klempner SJ, et al. Adagrasib + cetuximab for KRASG12C-mutated metastatic colorectal cancer: longer follow-up analysis from KRYSTAL-1.
 Poster presented at the American Society of Clinical Oncology (ASCO) Gastrointestinal Cancers Symposium; January 23-25, 2025; San Francisco, CA and online.

-- Data on file.
+3. Data on file.
 BMS-REF-ADAG-0032.
 Princeton, NJ: Bristol-Myers Squibb Company; 2025.

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Rectal Cancer V.2.2025. © National Comprehensive Cancer Network, Inc. 2025.
+5. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Rectal Cancer V.4.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed April 4, 2025.
+Accessed November 26, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.